L

 This Glossary provides a central place to find the meaning of key terms in Gender-Based Violence (GBV) work and to access resources for further learning.
 It will grow and change as the GBV field does.
 If you find a term should be added or revised, please contact us at vawln@uwo.ca

 You can view the terms associated with a letter by selecting the letter below.
 Crossed out letters do not have any terms.
-You can also click here for a PDF of all the included terms.

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z